TeamBreach/CaseStudy1/Presentation/CaseStudy1BootstrapDoc.md

 # Data
+This section will describe the original data and discuss methods used to convert the raw data into a tidy dataset ready for analysis.
+These steps are crucial for replication of the analysis as the raw data contained several anomalies which could prevent replication of the analysis presented later.

 ## About the Data
+For more information on the raw data, see the codebook [here.](https://github.com/TeamBreach/CaseStudy1/blob/master/Codebook.md)

 ### Source

+The original data came in two files: Beer.csv & Breweries.csv.
 The tables contain a list of 2410 US craft beers and 510 US breweries.
 The beer data corresponds to craft beers available in cans and lists the beer ID number, the size of the can in ounces, style of beer, percent alcohol per volume (ABV), and international bitterness units (IBU) as well as the beer name and brewery ID.
 The Breweries data lists breweries by location of state and city along with a unique ID.
 This data was traced to CraftCans.com and further traced to the Brewers Association (BA).
 A more expansive data set is available to Brewers Association members.

 To prepare the data for analysis, variable names are altered for clarity and to minimize merging issues.
 The beers and breweries are linked by a unique numeric ID (Brew_ID), so no assumptions or algorithm was needed to combine the tables.

--View the original data.
+-View the structure of the original data.
 Expand below to see details.

 ```r